AdamTovatt/byte-shelf/README.md

 - **Quota Enforcement**: Storage limits are enforced per tenant
 - **Admin Privileges**: Admin tenants have additional management capabilities

+### Shared Storage Behavior
+When using subtenants, storage quotas work as follows:

+- **Parent Quota**: The parent tenant's storage limit is shared among all subtenants
+- **Individual Limits**: Subtenants can have their own storage limits (must not exceed parent's limit)
+- **Shared Consumption**: When a subtenant stores data, it consumes from the parent's shared quota
+- **Quota Enforcement**: Storage is denied when the combined usage would exceed the parent's limit
+- **Unlimited Storage**: Admin tenants (with 0 storage limit) have unlimited storage for themselves and subtenants

+**Example Scenario:**
+- Parent tenant has 500MB storage limit
+- Two subtenants each think they can use 500MB (inheriting parent's limit)
+- If subtenant A uses 400MB, subtenant B can only use 100MB
+- Parent tenant can also only use 100MB remaining

 ### Best Practices
 1. Use strong, cryptographically secure API keys
 2. Store API keys in environment variables
 3. Use HTTPS in production environments
 4. Regularly rotate API keys
 5. Monitor API access for suspicious activity
+6. Plan storage quotas carefully when using subtenants
+7. Consider the shared nature of storage when designing tenant hierarchies

 ## 🚀 Deployment